Anju Jayram – Focus on Heath not Size

 It is difficult to talk about this issue but this is something that every single woman I know has gone through or goes through every single day.
-Some girlfriends took the obsession to unhealthy places which morphed into bulimia and anorexia but they were happy as they got congratulated for losing weight even though they were not unhealthy to begin with.
+Some girlfriends took the obsession to unhealthy places which morphed into bulimia and anorexia but they were happy as they got congratulated for losing weight even though they were not unhealthy to

 I keep having friends and relatives who would exclaim,” do you know she used to be this thin.
 She was very good looking”.
 Makes me cringe internally every time because what they are basically saying because I have extra pounds on me I am somehow not as worthy.
 But the irony is the same time period that they talk about is the time I had the worst bout of body image issues.
 Thankfully it didn’t manifest as anything serious but it did lead to a lot of frustration as having any slight weight gain made into such a topic of conversation and the only topic of conversation.

 I have had relatives who had not spoken a word to me for years see me at a wedding and gesture at me that I have put on weight.
 This is the same period that now people are reminiscing about so, it makes me laugh.
 I realize that I was not fat by any yardstick then and so much of my mental energy was spent in feeling bad about it and trying to lose weight at that time.

 I did put on weight later during my pregnancy because of a difficult pregnancy and under the guidance of a doctor put on weight drinking protein drinks and hospital food.
 The girl who walked into the hospital rolled out of the hospital after 3-4 months on the hospital bed.
 It was during this time that I realized that there is so much more life has to offer which we don’t appreciate in today’s time feeling upset about weight and waiting to lose weight to start our life.